HelenELee/password-generator/README.md

 The password generator is developed using a combination of HTML, CSS and Javascript.
 Noteworthy features are:
-event listener
+Event listeners
+General input and number validation from prompt/confirm Math.random to get random elements from string
+Copy to clipboard
+Shuffle characters in string

-The main challenges were with layout and ensuring the web page was usable at various screen sizes.
-Flex and media queries were used to achieve this.
+The main challenges were with creating a simple user interface, ensuring the user experience was intuitive and covered all user needs.

 ## Installation